 Bluefish Editor is one of the most queried editing tools by web designers.
 It is a lightweight editor, suggesting that it does not hold too much memory.
 Though it has great characteristics, the designers don’t need that anyway.
 What you will like most about Bluefish is the search-and-replace capability.
 That implies you can immediately replace lumps of codes efficiently.
 Bluefish editor is not a WYSIWYG which you must identify.

 If you use CSS in your webpage designing, then Quanta Plus can make your web designing work much easier.
 It is basically a CSS editor able to auto-completing syntax.
 It runs great for beginner, aspiring and experienced web designers alike.
 Quanta Plus is extensible and more similar to a visual CSS editor.
 You will expressly like the code hints it provides even as you start keying in the codes.

 Adobe XD, Sketch, etc. are some of the most used designing tools that UI designers use these days.
 UI/UX web design is more about how something looks, feels, and works.
 You need to have a great prototyping/wireframing tool.

 Emerging architectures are highly expected to be based on open source, as they are now in mobile solutions with the Android platform and web solutions, where a large number of websites are based on open source technology.

-NDZ has an excellent team of UI/UX designers who understand the clients’ requirements to transform it into unique, user-friendly and responsive websites.
+NDZ is one of the leading web designing company in Cochin with an an excellent team of UI/UX designers who understand the clients’ requirements to transform it into unique, user-friendly and responsive websites.
 NDZ also renovates the existing websites that need significant improvements in terms of design, coding, search engine optimization, and so on.

 There are no revisions for this post.